arildwtv/yacg/README.md

-# Codify
+# YACG

-A framework that propels your specifications into realization.
+A framework that propels your specification into realization.